moritzploss/islands/README.md

 The following assumes that you have a working installation of `Elixir` (including `mix`) and `Node.js` (including `npm`).

-Install the `Phoenix` archive:

-    mix archive.install hex phx_new 1.4.15

 ### Islands Engine (Game Logic)

 Inside the `islands_engine` directory, install the `Elixir` dependencies: